BIDS-collaborative/EDAM/README.md

 strategies and discover methods to efficiently sustain our (island) ecosystems.
-A first step toward integrating the data is to provide a side-by-side comparison of existing data associated with active island ecostation communities to stimulate knowledge sharing and collaboration. [add references]
+A first step toward integrating the data is to provide a side-by-side comparison of existing data associated with active island ecostation communities to stimulate knowledge sharing and collaboration.
+See [Meyer et al. 2015](http://dx.doi.org/10.1038/ncomms9221) for a recent discussion about the importance of identifying "[...]
+Gaps in digital accessible information (DAI)[...]" or biodiversity data completeness.

 ## methods